Key figures for February 2025

 Total deaths

-For the 12 months ending December 2024, the states which experienced the most road deaths were NSW, with 340 (no change on the previous 12 months), followed by Queensland with 302 (9.0% increase).
-ACT had the lowest number of deaths in the past 12 months, with 11 (175% increase).
+For the 12 months ending February 2025, the states which experienced the most road deaths were New South Wales with 325 (9.0% decrease on previous 12 months), followed by Victoria with 293 (3.9% increase).
+Australian Capital Territory had the lowest number of deaths in the past 12 months, with 10 (233.3% increase).

 Monthly deaths by state/territory